Associate of Applied Science in Nursing

 The OCCC Foundation offers several scholarships specifically for students accepted into the nursing program.
 Continuing nursing students and those who have applied for acceptance into the next cohort are encouraged to apply for these scholarships.
 Learn more about OCCC Foundation Scholarships here.

-Oregon Coast Community College (OCCC) has co-enrollment agreements with Linfield College, George Fox University, and the OCCC Nursing program to give students graduating from our program an opportunity to pursue a Bachelor’s in Nursing degree.
-The Co-Admission Agreements between Linfield College, George Fox University, and OCCC facilitates student progression from the Associate of Applied Science degree program to the Bachelor of Science degree program (RN to BSN) through consistent program communication, curricular coordination, and focused academic advising.
+Oregon Coast Community College (OCCC) has co-enrollment agreements with Linfield University, Grand Canyon University, and Bushnell University to provide students graduating from our program an opportunity to pursue a Bachelor’s in Nursing degree.
+These co-enrollment agreements support and encourage student progression from the Associate of Applied Science degree program to the Bachelor of Science degree program (RN to BSN) through consistent program communication, curricular coordination, and focused academic advising.
 Collaboratively, we are promoting successful undergraduate educational experiences for our nursing students.

 Contact us for Additional Information